-The config export am my-profile command copies AM static configuration from the running CDK instance to your configuration profile.
+The config export am my-profile command copies AM static configuration from the running CDK instance to the configuration profile:

-6. Perform version control activities on your forgeops repository clone:

-1. Review the differences in the files you exported to your configuration profile.
+- 5. Perform version control activities on your forgeops repository clone: - 1.
+Review the differences in the files you exported to the configuration profile.
 For example: